 |

-about 11 minutes Laurie is talking about living together and he
+talking about living together and he calls it sin, “wrong

-calls it sin.
-There are different ways of looking at this.
+However, there are different ways of looking at this.
+Today,

 intending to be husband and wife for God.
 They are merely